KKJatt/Auto-Repair-Shop-Database/README.md

 ## How to Run
 1. Open MySQL Workbench or any MySQL client
-2. Run `kkailay_3_db.sql` first to create and populate the database
+2. Run `schema_and_data.sql` first to create and populate the database
-3. Run `module15.sql` to create the views, trigger, and queries
+3. Run `views_triggers_queries.sql` to create the views, trigger, and queries

 ## Sample Data